domain7/wp-theme_boilerplate/README.md

 # WordPress boilerplate theme

 A boilerplate theme for WordPress with an emphasis on simplicity and reuse.
 By default, all pages except the homepage are rendered with archive.php.
 Use front-page.php for your homepage, then you can use index.php for everything else.
-If it gets weird, refer to [The Flowchart Of Template Witchcraft and Wizardry](http://codex.wordpress.org/File:wp-template-hierarchy.jpg) to determine which template file to add.
+If it gets weird, refer to [The Flowchart Of Template Witchcraft and Wizardry](http://codex.wordpress.org/File:wp-template-hierarchy.jpg) to determine which template file to add; probably archive-{post_type}.php or single-{post_type}.php

+For a guide to how the index.php structure works, refer to this template guide: https://dl.dropboxusercontent.com/u/12609261/WordPress%20Template%20Guide.pdf

 Less is more.
 Only create as many custom templates as you need.
 Think modularly.